LoyolaLawTech/Class-Documents/2019/quizzes/quiz1.md

 ```

-I will get zero results because MYSQL Tries to match all of the data in the
+I will get zero results because MYSQL tries to match all of the data in the
 field not just part of it.
 To search for fields where only part of the data
 contains '29-Apr', I would do: